wandyezj/wandyezj.github.io/docs/_posts/2023-04-30-internship-program-goals.md

 ## Internship Program Goals

-Internship programs typically have the following goals.
+Internship programs typically have the following goals:

 - Deliver a reasonable hire / no-hire decision for the specific intern.
-- Increase company reputation as a great company and great place to work.
+- Increase company reputation as a great place to work.
     - Intern has a great experience, wants to come back, and tells others about their experience.
     - Intern believes they were treated fairly.
     - Intern feels well supported.